 Wander over to the Deco District in downtown Tulsa and take a look at the ornate architectural features that have stood the test of time.
 Named after the art style that characterizes many of the area’s attractions, the Deco District came to prominence during the 1920s oil boom.
-The Tulsa Art Deco Museum inside the Philcade Building displays a collection of modern design elements.
-Continue the Art Deco sighseeing at the opulent Mayo Hotel, which had its grand opening in 1925.
-In the summer, the annual Top of the Town event gives guests another way to see Tulsa’s iconic structures from the top of Deco District buildings.
+You can even explore the corridors and tunnels that run below landmark office buildings along Boston Avenue during business hours.

 After touring through some of the Deco District's prime architecture, fuel up on modern cuisine in the neighborhood.
-At Topeca Coffee Shop, sip on a cup roasted and brewed in house.
-Whether seeking Cajun food from Lassalle’s New Orleans Deli, farm fresh Mexican fare from Elote Café or pasta dishes at Ti Amo Ristorante Italiano, you're going to have a standout meal in the Deco District.
+At Topeca Coffee Shop, inside the Art Deco Philcade Building, sip on a cup roasted and brewed in house.
+Whether seeking innovative burgers at Local Bison, farm fresh Mexican fare from Elote Café or pasta dishes at Ti Amo Ristorante Italiano, you're going to have a standout meal in the Deco District.

 One of the prime entertainment areas in the state, the Blue Dome Entertainment District offers a rich array of restaurants and attractions.
 Known for the namesake Blue Dome building, a former 1920s-era oil station, the Blue Dome Entertainment District highlights historical places while keeping crowds entertained at destinations like Dust Bowl Lanes & Lounge and Max Retropub.

-Take the evening Loop Downtown Shuttle between Blue Dome and Tulsa Arts districts and stop for nourishment and spirits at Arnie’s Bar, James E McNellie’s Public House or Enso Bar.
+Take the evening Loop Downtown Shuttle between Blue Dome and Tulsa Arts districts and stop for nourishment and spirits at Arnie’s Bar or James E McNellie’s Public House.
 Pizza enthusiasts can fill up with Neapolitan-style pies at Andolini's Sliced, while fans of seasonal, farm-to-table meals will enjoy a meal at Juniper Restaurant & Martini Lounge.
 El Guapo’s Mexican Cantina specializes in Mexican food and margaritas, while JINYA Ramen Bar offers hearty noodle bowls.